openmobilehub/omh-maps/README.md

 regardless of whether the device has Google Mobile Services or not.
 Our SDK handles the complexities behind the scenes, providing a unified interface and common components for consistent map functionality.

-# Sample App
-This repository includes a [maps-sample](/maps-sample) that demonstrates the functionality of the OMH Maps Client Library.
-By cloning the repo and executing the app, you can explore the various features offered by the library.
-However, if you prefer a step-by-step approach to learn the SDK from scratch, we recommend following the detailed Getting Started guide provided in this repository.
-The guide will walk you through the implementation process and help you integrate the OMH Maps Client Library into your projects effectively.

 # Getting started
 This section describes how to setup an Android Studio project to use the OMH Maps SDK for Android.
 For greater ease, a base code will be used within the repository.

+**Note: To quickly run a full-featured app with all OMH Maps functionality, refer to the [`Sample App`](#sample-app) section and follow the provided steps.**

 <img src="https://github.com/openmobilehub/omh-maps/assets/124717244/35b0aa31-b550-457d-af9c-d536998fb99c" width="200" height="370">
 <img src="https://github.com/openmobilehub/omh-maps/assets/124717244/ee0e8400-0ca4-419a-a2f6-316775111c92" width="200" height="370">